-- 1 Late registration begins. - 1 Classes for Full Session begin - 2-Last day to schedule changes through BearWeb. - 8 Last day to register or add courses for the Full Summer Session. - 10-Students that withdraw from the University for the Full Summer Session after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 20) - 10-Classes dropped after this day for the Full Summer Session will be recorded as a W (Withdrawal) on the transcript (through July 20). - 10-Last day to drop a class without advisor approval.
+- 1-Last day to register or add courses for Session I. - 2-Students that withdraw from the University for Session I after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through - 2-Classes dropped after this day for Session I will be recorded as a W (Withdrawal)

+on the transcript (through June 21).